-There were more than 305,000 arrests made in Virginia in 2014, according to the State Department of Police.
+There were nearly 275,000 arrests made in Virginia in 2019, according to the State Department of Police.
 Each of those people charged with a crime faced a unique set of circumstances, a different number of legal options to pursue, and an individual outcome that may or may not have met their personal goals.
 It is the right of every person charged with a crime to have knowledgeable legal representation and fair consideration at every step in the legal process.
 Criminal convictions can carry serious consequences, including jail time, fines, loss of employment, changes to marital and custodial agreements, and much more.
 At Greenspun Shapiro PC, our criminal defense attorneys in Fairfax understand just how important these cases are to those charged and their families, and we are dedicated to vigorously protecting the rights of every client.
 No charge should be taken lightly, and every case should be examined by a skilled attorney to ensure the best possible outcome.

 If you or someone you love has been charged with a crime in Virginia, the criminal defense attorneys at Greenspun Shapiro PC can help.
 Call our office at 703-352-0100 or take a moment to fill out our online contact form to get started protecting your rights today.